-- 1. The Education Committee strongly recommends the Association President appoint an ad-hoc committee to develop a strategy for an Education Outreach Coordinator.
-2023 - 2.
-The Association President will submit a letter to the NC Department of Public Instruction in support of the ongoing inclusion of Earth and Life Science curriculum and the use of the "Science as Inquiry" model that is present in the current standards by February 15, 2023.
-2023 - 3.
-A steering-committee will be formed to include the Mobile Soils Classroom (MSC) Committee Chair, the Division Education Coordinator, two District supervisors, representatives from the host districts, and a representative(s) from the lesson planning steering-committee.
+- 1. The Association encourages and requests Districts to embrace Soil, Water, Agriculture Training (S.W.A.T.) curriculum as a core educational program.
+The Association requests each Area to schedule and implement an annual S.W.A.T. teacher's workshop or activity.
+The Association encourages the Division to support S.W.A.T. by providing adequate staff hours and resources to implement the statewide coordination of the program as staff to the S.W.A.T.
+Committee.
+The Association encourages the Division to support the S.W.A.T.
+Committee's Action Plan objectives for recurring funding, marketing materials, facilitator and teacher workshop and strategy.
+2025 - 2.
+The Association commits to annual support of the environmental education position.
+The Association requests Districts commit annual financial support for the environmental education position.
+2024, 2025 - 3.
+A steering-committee will be formed to include the Mobile Soils Classroom (MSC) Committee Chair, two District supervisors, representatives from the host districts, and a representative(s) from the lesson planning steering-committee.
 Their function will be: - a.
-Mobile Soils Classroom programs - 1) Create Host District Memorandum of Understanding with the Association - 2) Plan and schedule Annual Host Meeting - 3) Plan and schedule Annual Host Training - 4) Create a MSC trailer maintenance schedule - 5) Plan and schedule training on the Groundwater Simulation model - 6) Create a new lesson annually and update any MSC lesson plans that are currently incomplete - b.
+Mobile Soils Classroom programs

+- 1) Create Host District Memorandum of Understanding with the Association - 2) Plan and schedule Annual Host Meeting - 3) Plan and schedule Annual Host Training - 4) Create a MSC trailer maintenance schedule - 5) Plan and schedule training on the Groundwater Simulation model - 6) Create a new lesson annually and update any MSC lesson plans that are currently incomplete - b.
 Seek funding - c.
 Develop displays & handouts on activities for school classes and for adult field days - d.
 Explore electronic advertising and outreach including but not limited to social media and website for Mobile Soils Classroom projects.
-2014, 2019, 2020, 2021, 2022 - 4.
-The Association will continue to pursue partnerships and contact in developing an active conservation education program and soil displays across the state of NC in memory of Dr. Hugh Hammond Bennett.
-A listing of current statewide soils displays should be compiled, critical areas in the state where there are gaps in public soil health information should be identified, and potential funding sources should be researched and listed.
-The Association Education Committee appointed a sub-committee to pursue this goal.
-This subcommittee should also explore possible actions to increase the number of soils displays across the state.
-2014, 2018, 2020, 2021

-5. The Association will support the Soil and Water Conservation State Fair Committee in working with the State Fair Management group to increase the visibility of the Soil and Water Conservation State Fair display booth.
+2014, 2019, 2020, 2021, 2022, 2024 - 4.
+The Association will support the Soil and Water Conservation State Fair Committee in working with the State Fair Management group to increase the visibility of the Soil and Water Conservation State Fair display booth.
 Begin the design process through a subcommittee as to what the message at the booth should be.
 Update the "Wheel of Conservation".
-During the design phase for the new Soil and Water Conservation/NC Forestry building displays, the planning committee will partner with the Hugh Hammond Bennett Chapter of the Soil and Water Conservation Society to research options for providing a permanent commemoration of Hugh Hammond Bennett and the history of the Soil and Water Conservation movement.
-2018, 2020, 2021
+The planning committee will partner with the Hugh Hammond Bennett Chapter of the Soil and Water Conservation Society to research options for providing a permanent commemoration of Hugh Hammond Bennett and the history of the Soil and Water Conservation movement.
+2018, 2020, 2021, 2024